nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 Overall, you should consider that content sent to cold storage is meant for archival, because retrieving the content is costly and takes time.
 It should be seen as an efficient way to save on storage costs for content you want to keep around but that you are unlikely to need anytime soon.

-Examples include:
-- Sending claims that are closed to cold storage, after a given period of time.
-This saves money while the claim needs to remain under retention.
-Deciding after how long content should be moved will depend on your own data and appreciation.
-- When working with very large files like videos, keeping a lower resolution preview to do common tasks and sending the original to cold storage, or sending the raw material to cold storage after the result has been produced.
-This assumes you won't need the original high resolution file.

 You should also consider that Amazon will charge a minimum file size of 40kb, so you should not send files lower than that size to cold storage.
 The rule of thumb is that the larger the file is, the more you can save.